Problem solving and advice from our lawn care experts

 This is dependant on your lawn’s size, layout and any hills that have to be accounted for.

-Rotary mowers – Are ideal for smaller lawns as they are more lightweight and manageable to turn.
-They are also appropriate for any small banks on your lawn, providing you raise the cuttng height of the machine.
+Rotary Mowers – Smaller and tight areas require a smaller and more manageable lawn mower.
+Rotary mowers are ideal for smaller lawns as they are more lightweight and manageable to turn.
+They are also appropriate for any small banks on your lawn, providing you raise the cutting height of the machine.

 To help you select a lawn mower that is most appropriate for your lawn, you should consult the brochures of the leading manufacturers.